Sample Succession Planting Schedule

-Garden
+Farm, Food, Garden

 How to Make a Succession Garden Schedule

 Do you wish you could get more out of your vegetable garden space?
-By creating a succession planting schedule, you can!
+By creating a succession garden schedule, you can!
 Increase yields from all your crops with proper planning and foresight.
 This guide will give you the confidence and tools to create your very own planting schedule no matter the size of your garden.

 What is Succession Planting?